carbonleakage/ReadingNotes/ComposingPrograms.md

 Testing functions to verify if they generate expected results is key to good programs.
 Test applying to a single function is called *unit test*.
 Python has Doctests, where the test cases are specified in the docstring of the function itself.

 ### Higher Order Functions
 First-order functions are a mechanism for abstracting patterns of numerical operations so as to make them independent of the particular numbers involved.
 Higher-order functions are more powerful kind of abstraction, some functions express general methods of computation, independent of the particular functions they call.
+For higher-order functions the arguments and/or the return values could themselves be functions!

 #### Lexical Scoping
 In order to avoid all functions being defined in the global environments, functions can be defined within functions as well.